About this Blog

 From 2015-2018 I was working with the Kezurou-kai USA group to help build the organization and get their digital presence in order - so I did not have a lot of time to blog or woodwork.
 However, I have learned much from the members and leaders of Kezurou-kai USA.

 If you are getting started down the road of discovery about (mostly) Japanese woodworking, carpentry, furniture, handtools and toolmaking, I urge you to take a look at the Kez USA organization.
-Kez usually has a single main event per year, but we organize and promote smaller projects and lend our help to others who organize - or want to organize - a local event.
-Kezuroukai USA continues to build their membership across North America and they are an officially recognized chapter of Kezurou-kai Japan.
+Kez usually has a single main event per year, but they organize and promote smaller projects and lend their help to others who organize - or want to organize - a local event.
+Kezuroukai USA

 Please take a look http://kezuroukai.us